-After the games, there was a yummy lunch and home baked sweets to satisfy our hunger.
-Shortly after eating lunch the monthly Chapter meeting was conducted, prizes for the bike games, and raffle ticket prizes were given away.
+After the games, there was a yummy lunch and home-baked sweets to satisfy our hunger.
+Shortly after eating lunch, the monthly Chapter meeting was conducted, and prizes for the bike games, and raffle ticket prizes were given away.
 The day concluded with a water balloon toss and a poke and run game.
 I was the unfortunate victim that broke the water balloon and got wet.

 With all the work you do on our bikes you deserve a few vanity parts for yours 😉

 It looks like the bikes are coming together nicely!

 Margaret has the right attitude about riding, get out there and do it.
 It is fantastic that she isn't one to let fear stop her.
 I am sure your encouragement helps.